 Facilitate active learning

-To meet the needs, a model of flipped classroom, integrating classroom lectures, tutorial hours, and online learning, is developed to facilitate active learning.
+To meet the needs, a model of the flipped classroom, integrating classroom lectures, tutorial hours, and online learning, is developed to facilitate active learning.

 The instructor uses the lecture time to explore provocative questions and present case studies.’

-good design is a must
+A good design is a must.

 Faculty members will be encouraged to think more creatively about teaching and learning, pedagogy and learner involvement.
-They will no longer have to deliver the basic theory in lectures; instead they can expand on topics by including more research and real-life experiences.
+They will no longer have to deliver the basic theory in lectures; instead, they can expand on topics by including more research and real-life experiences.